Why is my child angry and disrespectful?

 The second question is easier to answer than the first.

-Anger can impact judgement and the perception of who is responsible for the negative events.
+Anger can impact judgment and the perception of who is responsible for the negative events.
 When a child is angry, there is a sense of certainty that you are in the wrong1 and that perception makes it hard for them to show respect.
-In addition, children’s emotional regulating skills are still under development.
-So it is very difficult for an angry child to act respectfully.

 Adults can find handling their children’s anger puzzling, draining, and stressful.